koitsu/tcecosystem-guide/content/general-qa.md

 This section contains general Q&A items, primarily induced by repeated questions asked on the THORSwap Discord.

-## Do memoless Earn/Savers actions use streaming swaps?

-Yes, memoless Earn/Savers actions automatically use streaming swaps.
-Specifically, they use a default of 1 block interval per sub-swap, and auto adjust the number of sub-swaps to target the minimum 5bps of slippage fees.

-## How can I track my LP or Earn/Savers earnings?
+## How can I track my LP earnings?

 - THORYield mobile app for Android (via Google Play Store) (recommended)
 - THORYield mobile app for iOS (via Apple Store) (recommended)
 - [THORYield app] (web-based)

-## I just opened my LP or Earn/Savers and it's not showing up in THORYield!
+## I just opened my LP and it's not showing up in THORYield!

-As of mid-November 2023, THORYield is a bit slow to notice new LPs and Savers/Earn accounts.  **Please give things 24-48 hours to settle.**
+As of mid-November 2023, THORYield is a bit slow to notice new LPs.
+**Please give things 24-48 hours to settle.**

-In the meantime, you can use the [THORChain Network Explorer] to verify your LP/Savers exists.
-Simply visit the site and search for your wallet address (for symmetrical LPs, please use your THORChain address), then visit the LP/Savers tab and wait a few moments for the details to appear.
+In the meantime, you can use the [THORChain Network Explorer] to verify your LP exists.
+Simply visit the site and search for your wallet address (for symmetrical LPs, please use your THORChain address), then visit the LP tab and wait a few moments for the details to appear.

 Alternately, you can use the [Midgard API] directly if you are technically inclined.
 Use the `/v2/member` endpoint.